Get going with your data space

 We recommend that you invest some time to identify a short and powerful name for your data space.
 Name recognition may help strengthen your scientific brand when you communicate with colleagues, collaborators and other interested parties.
 We will use this name in communication with your team and when we communicate with your department and faculty.

-# 2. Identify your coordinator team
+# 2. Identify your administrator team

 # 3. Decide your data space subscription level